GavinDu/myAngularJS/README.md

 2. Scope inheritance, the mechanism for scope hierarchies for sharing data and events.
 3. Efficient dirty-checking for collections - `arrys` and `object`.
 4. The event system (`$on`, `$emit`, and `$broadcast`).

+`$watch` and `$digest` are two sides of the same coin.
+Together they form the core of what the digest cycle is all about: Reacting to changes in data.